Zichen "Charlie" Zhang

 Fun Facts

-• I was born and raised in Zhangjiagang, a small city close to Suzhou, China.
-I studied at the Jiangsu Provincial Liangfeng Senior Middle School (梁丰高中) International Department (now named International Academy) in China before transferring to Rochester Adams High School in Rochester Hills, Michigan.
-Go Highlanders!
+• I grew up in Zhangjiagang, near Suzhou, China.
+I attended the International Department at Jiangsu Provincial Liangfeng Senior Middle School before transferring to Rochester Adams High School in Rochester Hills, Michigan.

 Photography